 Disability Services comprises three units within Counselling & Disability Services on the Keele campus that offer a variety of academic support to students with disabilities.
-Our three disability service units include:
+Our three disability service units are:

 - Learning Disability Services: provides educational support to university students with documented learning disabilities, attention disorders, and autism spectrum disorders.

-- Mental Health Disability Services: provides educational support to university students with mental health disabilities.
+- Mental Health Disability Services: provides educational support to university students with documented mental health disabilities.

 Note: Students who are diagnosed with multiple disabilities should contact the Disability Services unit that provides support for the disability that they feel has the most significant impact on their academic performance.